1nekomata/android-kernel-build-scripts/README.md

 # setup-toolchains.sh

 Downloads prebuilt UBERTC arm and arm64 gcc 7.0 and AOSP clang toolchains and sets environment variables that work with `build.sh`.
-PATHCC points towards the toolchains and PATHBAK is a backup of the PATH variable.
+The PATHCC variable points towards the toolchains and the PATHBAK variable is a backup of the PATH variable.